Academic Advising

 - Meet with your assigned academic advisor every semester to ensure you stay on track.
 Meet with them early to avoid any issues with registering for future classes once registration begins.

 Students on academic probation who earn a semester grade point average below 2.0 will be placed on academic dismissal.
 As per the Alamo Colleges District policy, students placed on Academic Dismissal must remain out a period of time as dictated by level of academic dismissal.
-Upon completion of the sit-out period, students must complete the petition process by the set deadlines listed below.
+Upon completing the sit-out period, students must complete the petition process by the set deadlines listed below.

 - Students on their 1st or 2nd Academic Dismissal must sit out one full 16-week semester prior to petitioning.